br4ch1st0chr0n3/vscode-favorite-keybindings/README.md

-# Purescript keybindings for typed holes
+# PureScript keybindings for typed holes

 * Insert a typed hole for a word containing the cursor or a selection: `Ctrl` + `Alt` + `Z`
   * cursor inside `hey` -> `(hey :: ?_)`